english-blog/english-blog.github.io/_posts/2010-12-28-the-greatness-guide-robin-sharma-book-review.md

 * The words you use influence the life you live.
 Select them wisely.

 * I want the experience of an old man, while I'm still young.
-Collapse the timeline - nice ideas in this chapter.
+Collapse the time line - nice ideas in this chapter.

-* Join the 5 O'Clock Club.
+* Join the 5 O'clock Club.
 Get up early. - I guess, I am winning the battle with my bed. :)

 * Good health is like a crown on the head of a well person that only a sick person can see. - 100% true.
 Exercise regularly.